-The “OKI Group Anti-Corruption and Anti-Bribery Policy” complies with anti-corruption laws and regulations that apply in each country and region where the OKI Group operates, such as the Japanese Unfair Competition Prevention Act, the US Foreign Corrupt Practices Act, and the UK Bribery Act.
+The "OKI Group Anti-Corruption and Anti-Bribery Policy" complies with anti-corruption laws and regulations that apply in each country and region where the OKI Group operates, such as the Japanese Unfair Competition Prevention Act, the US Foreign Corrupt Practices Act, and the UK Bribery Act.
 The policy defines the basic requirements for complying with laws and regulations and conducting business appropriately.
-As company bylaws, we established specific rules for recording the exchange of the gifts and receiving/offering entertainment, and compliance with these rules at each Group company is monitored annually by OKI's control division.
+Furthermore, we established specific administration rules for recording the exchange of the gifts and receiving/offering entertainment, and each OKI Group company monitors compliance with these rules annually.

 In February 2017, the Japan Fair Trade Commission issued a cease and desist order in accordance with the Anti-Monopoly Act and ordered OKI to pay fines with regard to trade related to digital wireless communication systems for firefighting and emergency use.
 We are working on prevention measures to ensure this never happens again.

 A system based on our regulations for compliance with the Anti-monopoly Act has been implemented and operated for recording contact with competitors.
 With respect to training, the Anti-monopoly Act is repeatedly taken up to ensure that all rules are strictly adhered to.
-In fiscal year 2018, sales training was provided by an external instructor from the Japan Fair Trade Institute.
+The OKI Group has previously conducted training to prevent legal violations such as cartel-formation and bid-rigging.
+In fiscal year 2021, we carried out additional training for our technology departments regarding joint research and development activities.

 In addition to continually monitoring the implementation of Anti-Monopoly Act-related rules and improving the effectiveness of our framework, we will strive to generate a sense of compliance awareness by continuing to send out compliance messages from top management.